 - Fellow of the European Association for Computer Graphics

 I served as Head of School from 2012 until 2017 when I was forced to step back due to illness.
-I am currently unable to accept phd students.
+I am currently unable to acceptany students, interns or visitors.

-One of my initiatives wass the creation of new programmes in High Performance Graphics and Games Engineering to address a UK skills shortage in this area.
+AsHoS One of my initiatives was the creation of new programmes in High Performance Graphics and Games Engineering.

 Research groups and institutes